 Kelsey Bowen is from a small town in California where hot summers were often spent outside with dust and thistles in her socks.
 Her youth was categorized in animals; both the pets that surrounded her and the molded plastic ones she played with, alone, for hours at a time.
 These items and creatures translate into her work as characters and stand-ins for the human form and serve as vessels for her self-reflection, explorations, and storytelling in clay.
 She sees her work as the illustration of personal narratives and borrowed tales, like the drawings in a children’s book.
 While often dark in concept, her pieces sweetly invite close inspection through their pastel and soft appearance only to repel or jar with quietly twisted details.

-Kelsey Bowen spent her childhood in the rural California foothills, growing a strong root system of inspiration in animals and nature.
-She is a recent graduate of the California College of the Arts Ceramics Program.
-She has participated in various exhibitions with her work, including the California Conference for the Advancement of Ceramic Arts in Davis, the American Museum of Ceramic Arts in Los Angeles, and her BFA solo exhibition in Oakland, California.
+Kelsey received her BFA in Ceramics from the California College of the Arts in Oakland, California, and is currently creating work as a Long Term Artist in Residence at the Red Lodge Clay Center in Montana.
+She has participated in various exhibitions with her work, including a publication in Ceramics Monthly, the California Conference for the Advancement of Ceramic Arts in Davis, the American Museum of Ceramic Arts in Los Angeles, and her BFA solo exhibition in the California Bay Area.

-When I’m working with a piece, I feel in fleeting moments that it’s alive.
-For me, playing with my forms and creating these moments for myself are my last lingering stitches of childhood.
-For a moment, the fantastical objects in my world are alive and the stories I am telling are curiously possible.
+When I’m working on a piece, I feel in fleeting moments that it’s come to life.
+I give them bright bows and dark memories, bringing them to reality with whispered stories.
+Working with my forms and creating these brief moments for myself are my last lingering stitches of childhood and a way to connect back to myself.
+For a moment, the fantastical objects in my world are alive and the stories I am telling are curiously real.